rolandholik/BT-sphinx-docs/source/installation.rst

 Downloading the Quixote sources can get a little tricky.

-Firstly you need to clone the Quixote repository using:
+Firstly clone the Quixote repository using:

 .. code-block:: console